 Why not organise your own Pancreatic Cancer Awareness Month event?
 It can be sports-related or be about something different altogether!
 It’s up to you and what you want to do.
 Maybe you could club some people together and run ideas past each other until you find a great option.

-And ... don't forget to wear purple on Pancreatic Cancer Action Day which takes place on 1 November 2014!
+And … look out for local landmarks being floodlit in purple and don’t forget to wear purple on World Pancreatic Cancer Day which takes place on 16 November 2017!